 Social Media Use – a Positive Impact on Perceived Risk

-Social media provide a low-barrier entry point for about food safety concerns, Furthermore, social media accessibility, interactivity, and ease of information sharing, all contribute to capturing consumers’ attention and raising awareness about food safety risks [6].
+Social media provide a low-barrier entry point for learning about food safety concerns, Furthermore, social media accessibility, interactivity, and ease of information sharing, all contribute to capturing consumers’ attention and raising awareness about food safety risks [6].

 Bridging the Knowledge Gap and Building Trust

 Research links social media use with increased trust in science [1], highlighting its potential to foster and trust in the .
-Open communication channels on platforms like Twitter and Facebook allow producers and regulators to directly engage with consumers, for example, by announcing recalls in real time.
-This builds trust and shared for food safety.
+Open communication channels on platforms like Twitter and Facebook allow producers and regulators to directly engage with consumers, for , by announcing recalls in real time.
+This builds trust and shared responsibility for food safety.
 Additionally, social media provides researchers with valuable data on consumer behaviour, enabling targeted educational interventions [5].

 Challenges and Pitfalls